 From these tables we see that the predicted masses of almost all $QQ\bar Q\bar Q$ tetraquarks lie significantly higher than the thresholds of the fall-apart decays to the lowest allowed two quarkonium states.
-All these states should be broad since they can decay to corresponding quarkonium states through quark and antiquark rearrangements and these decays are not suppressed either dynamically or kinematically.
+All these states should be broad, since they can decay to corresponding quarkonium states through quark and antiquark rearrangements, and these decays are not suppressed either dynamically or kinematically.
 This conclusion is in accord with the current experimental data.
 Indeed, the CMS \cite{cms} and LHCb \cite{lhcb} Collaborations have not observed narrow beautiful tetraquarks in the $\Upsilon(1S)$-pair production.
-Note that the lattice nonrelativistic QCD \cite{lattnrqcd} calculations also find the $bb\bar b\bar b$ tetraquarks above the corresponding two bottomonium thresholds.
-On the other hand the broad structure near the di-$J/\psi$ mass threshold very recently observed by the LHCb \cite{Aaij:2020fnh} can correspond to the $2^{++}$ state of the $cc\bar c\bar c$ tetraquark which mass is predicted to be 6367 MeV.
+Note that the lattice nonrelativistic QCD \cite{lattnrqcd} calculations did not find a signal for the $bb\bar b\bar b$ tetraquarks below the lowest noninteracting two-bottomonium threshold.
+On the other hand the broad structure near the di-$J/\psi$ mass threshold very recently observed by the LHCb \cite{Aaij:2020fnh} can correspond to the $2^{++}$ state of the $cc\bar c\bar c$ tetraquark, with a mass predicted to be 6367 MeV.
 The narrow structure, $X(6900)$ \cite{Aaij:2020fnh}, could be the orbital or radial excitation of this tetraquark.
 Such excited states can be narrow despite the large phase space since it will be necessary in the fall-apart process to overcome the suppression either due to the centrifugal barrier for the orbital excitations or due to the presence of the nodes in the wave function of the radially excited state.